The 4 Stages of IT Evolution

 Digital assets had to be onsite due to bandwidth constraints.

-Developers were also creating software destined for servers, requiring complicated user licenses and predictable annual software maintenance agreements.
+Developers also created software destined for servers, requiring complicated user licenses and predictable annual software maintenance agreements.
 These vendors were not architecting solutions with the web in mind.

 This period was the heyday for IT providers of all shapes and sizes to provide various flavors of IT support with a heavy reliance on maintaining a physical presence, even for tactical user support.